yahoo/preceptor/README.md

 The ```config``` options adds the possibility to create or overwrite configuration directly from the console.
 The inline configuration-options are applied after the profile selection.
 Objects are merged if a configuration file was selected, and arrays will be appended to already available lists.

+The log-level is using the [log4js](https://github.com/stritti/log4js) scheme.
+See the projects [website](https://github.com/stritti/log4js) for more information.

 ###Testing Lifecycle
 To understand how Preceptor works, we have to understand first what the testing lifecycle is.
 Tests are run usually through a common set of states that can be defined as the testing lifecycle.